arch-Seraph/CatDogClassifier/README.md

 ## Dataset
 The dataset used in this project is the Dogs vs. Cats dataset, originally sourced from Kaggle.

--Source: Kaggle Dogs vs. Cats Dataset
+- Source: Kaggle Dogs vs. Cats Dataset.
--Format: The images have been pre-processed and flattened into .csv files for this specific pipeline.
+- Format: The images have been pre-processed and flattened into .csv files for this specific pipeline.
--Structure:
+- Structure:
   input.csv: Flattened pixel values for training images. labels.csv: Binary labels where 0 represents a Dog and 1 represents a Cat.